 The best deal in Oregon at the moment?
-That would be Junction City according to our analysis.
+That would be Prineville according to our analysis.

-Here’s a look at the top ten places to buy a home in Oregon:
+Here’s a look at the top ten places to buy a home in Oregon for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Oregon?
+How do you determine the best places to buy a home in Oregon for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.

 So all that thinking has come to this moment where we get to spell out how we’d approach finding an up-and-coming place to live in Oregon.
 Put differently, the analysis will try to find places in Oregon with undervalued homes relative to pent up demand.

 To do that we looked at the most recent American Community Survey Census data for 2013-2017 and compared it to the previous vintage (2012-2016).
 Specifically, we used the following criteria: